hamsa-ibrahem/hamsa-ibrahem/README.md

 </p>
 <h2>EDUCATION</h2>

-- Student at Tishreen University, Faculty of Informatics Engineering.
+-IT Engineer, Faculty of Informatics Engineering.